nicksamuel/screamingfrog-cloud/readme.md

-# Screaing Frog in the Cloud - A Guide
+# Screaming Frog in the Cloud - A super easy way to automate your crawls

 Steps are basically as follows: